Fenchel-Moreau identities on convex cones: Introduction

+In Theorem~\ref{th:gen}, we give sufficient conditions on $\C$ for $f=f^{**}$ to hold for all $f$ satisfying the aforementioned properties.
+In particular, these conditions hold for a class of cones called \textit{perfect cones} first introduced in \cite{barker1978perfect} in the setting of Euclidean spaces.
+In short, a perfect cone is a self-dual cone satisfying that every face $\F$ of $\C$ is self-dual in the linear space spanned by $\F$.

 The nonnegative orthant $[0,\infty)^d$ and the set of p.s.d.\ matrices $\S^n_+$ are both perfect cones.
-The former is easy to see using Definition~\ref{def:perfect} and the latter will be proved in Lemma~\ref{lemma:psd_perfect}.
+The former is easy to see using Definition~\ref{def:perfect} and the latter will be proved in \rmk{Proposition}~\ref{lemma:psd_perfect}.
 An example of an infinite-dimensional perfect cone is given in Lemma~\ref{lemma:circ_perfect}.
 Classical references for properties of cones and self-dual cones in Euclidean spaces or Hilbert spaces include \cite{barker1978faces,barker1981theory,barker1976self,bellissard1978homogeneous,penney1976self}.
+The generality pursued in this work is also motivated by the study of Hamilton--Jacobi equations arising in mean-field disordered systems \cite{mourrat2018hamilton, mourrat2019hamilton, mourrat2019parisi,mourrat2020nonconvex,mourrat2020free,chen2020hamilton_nonsym,chen2020hamilton}, where the solution is defined on a set that can be identified with a cone in possibly infinite dimensions, and expected to be nondecreasing with respect to the cone.

+Let us briefly comment on the connection to the theory of abstract convexity and related works.
+Let $\mathscr A$ be the collection of affine functions with slopes in $\C^\vee$.
+In view of~\eqref{eq:def_f*} and~\eqref{eq:f**}, we can declare a function $f$ on $\C$ to be $\mathscr A$-convex if $f$ is equal to the upper envelope of all functions in $\mathscr A$ lying below $f$ (see \eqref{eq:sup_set} and the right-hand side of \eqref{eq:upper_envelope}).
+Then, by the Fenchel--Moreau theorem for abstract convexity (c.f.\ \cite[Theorem~7.1]{hadjisavvas2006handbook}), the desired Fenchel--Moreau identity here is equivalent to the statement that the $\mathscr A$-convexity coincides with the usual notion of convexity for nondecreasing functions defined on $\C$.
+We refer to \cite{moreau1970inf, singer1997abstract, hadjisavvas2006handbook} for more details on abstract convexity.
+Studies of increasing functions on cones from the perspective of abstract convexity include \cite{dutta2004monotonic, dutta2004monotonic2, dutta2008monotonic}.

 The rest of the paper is organized as follows.
-We introduce definitions and state main results in Section~\ref{section:def_main}.
+We introduce definitions and state the main results in Section~\ref{section:def_main}.
 These results will be proved in Section~\ref{section:on_self_dual} and Section~\ref{section:on_perfect}.
 Lastly, examples of perfect cones in finite dimensions and infinite dimensions are given in Section~\ref{section:examples}.